vtex-apps/product-price/docs/README.md

 #### `product-price-savings`

-Renders the product price savings, if there is any.
+Renders the product price savings.
 It can show the percentage of the discount or the value of the absolute saving.

+This block will not be rendered if list price is equal to the product selling price.

 | Message variable | type | Description |
 | --- | --- | --- |